zoogeny/zoogeny/books/story-self/06-Introduction-draft.md

 I was in the midst of a severe downturn in my mood before I came across the recommendation to focus on my sleep routine.
 The melancholy and pensive nature I have always suffered had intensified.

-I had believed myself to be a night owl and I would usually go to bed after midnight.
+I had believed myself to be a night owl and I normally went to bed after midnight.
 During this downturn in mood it was common for me to go to sleep at 2 am or later.
-I would sleep in until late into the morning or afternoon.
+I slept in until late into the morning or afternoon.
 I had a bad habit of staying in bed after I woke.
-I would lie in bed to watch YouTube videos or endlessly scroll on social media apps.
+I lay in bed to watch YouTube videos or endlessly scroll on social media apps.

 I had no energy, no motivation, and no appetite.
 I felt unhealthy, my body started to suffer from this lethargy and my muscles were atrophying.
 I had quit my jobs and my savings were depleting.
 I was aware of a quiet anxiousness in the background of my mind.
 I was wasting my life but I felt comfortable in my bed and the videos were entertaining.
-There was a serious crash ahead of me unless I could make a change.
+There was a serious crash ahead of me unless I made a change.

 I was beset with questions.
 What change should I make?
 How does one live a good life?
 What is the purpose of life?
 These questions left me feeling unable to act.
 With no purpose, I had no clear plan.